What Types of Opals Can You Buy?

 WHITE or LIGHT OPAL

-Found mainly at Coober Pedy and Mintabie in South Australia and White Cliffs in New South Wales, precious white or light opal usually features a softer, more pastel range of colours than black opal.
-This type of opal has a white or light body tone, and can also be referred to as milky opal.
+Found mainly at Coober Pedy and Mintabie in South Australia and White Cliffs in New South Wales, precious white or light opal usually features a softer, more pastel range of colours than its darker counterpart.
+This type has a white or light body tone, and can also be referred to as milky opal.

 CRYSTAL OPAL

 Featuring a translucent, light body tone, crystal opal has earned its name because of its resemblance to rock crystal or glass due to its translucency or transparency.
-Hold a crystal opal up to the light and observe some light passing through this beautiful opal gemstone.
-Another interesting feature of crystal opal is the orange glow its body holds if you shine a light through it from behind.
+Hold this gem up to the light and observe some light passing through this beautiful stone.
+Another interesting feature is the orange glow its body holds if you shine a light through it from behind.
 Some dark and black opal can exhibit translucency too, and this is called black crystal opal.

 BOULDER OPAL

-Found mainly in Western Queensland, this beautiful variety of Australian opal is similar in appearance to black opal but forms naturally in cavities within brown-red coloured ironstone or ‘boulder’.
+Found mainly in Western Queensland, this beautiful variety is similar in appearance to black opals but forms naturally in cavities within brown-red coloured ironstone or ‘boulder’.
 This ironstone rock is often included on the back of the cut and polished gemstone.
-Colour rich and featuring a dark body tone, boulder opal has become one of the most popular types of Australian opals for jewellery designers to set into opal jewelry.
+Colour rich and featuring a dark body tone, boulder opal has become one of the most popular types of Australian gems for opal jewelers to set into jewelry.

 A collection of rough and cut Queensland boulder opal